 Provider Audits and Trends

 The B – UHP Compliance Department received approval from AHCCCS Inspector General to resume the provider audits effective June 15, 2022.
 Previously, the audits were suspended due to the Public Health Emergency.
 These audits will resume upon AHCCCS reinstating the requirement.
 These audits were required by AHCCCS but applied to all lines of business.
-This audit compares medical record documentation to the claims submitted and paid by B – UHP to ensure both are proper and accurate.
+This type of audit compares medical record documentation to the claims submitted and paid by B – UHP to ensure both are proper and accurate.

 The Auditors have identified similar errors in multiple audits and some of the types of errors observed include the following: